busracankit/GROUP-69/README.md

  🧾 Sprint 3 Review Summaries

-    1 - During Sprint 3, twelve core exercises were integrated into the backend, and new exercises were added to expand functionality.
-Additionally, real user data was successfully embedded into the system, and key parts of the individual development panel were refined and merged.
+    1 - During Sprint 3, significant progress was achieved, marking the completion of the project’s final development phase.
+A total of 12 core exercises were successfully integrated into the backend, and new exercises were added.
+Additionally, the AI-powered flashcard system and the Reading Assistant module were finalized and connected with real user data.

-    2 - The increasing complexity of personalized analysis features and admin panel logic led to challenges in managing interdependent development tasks during this sprint.
+    2 - Given the broad scope and final nature of this sprint, task prioritization became more intense, especially as UI polishing, backend stabilization, and integration efforts were required in parallel.

-    3 - The AI assistant module and disleksi flashcard feature became primary focus areas, with data from the reading assistant successfully utilized to enhance content.
+    3 - Key focus areas during this sprint included the individual development panel, where weekly progress and detailed daily analyses were merged into a unified view.
+The admin panel was also finalized, both in terms of functionality and visual refinement.

-    4 - Backend and frontend coordination continued through API integrations, particularly for admin and user dashboards, where multiple team members worked in sync.
+    4 - Backend-frontend API integrations were essential throughout Sprint 3, especially to connect the analytics, reporting, and personalization layers of the system.

-    5 - The admin panel, report view, and student-specific analytics sections were actively designed and improved, including major CSS enhancements for visual consistency.
+    5 - Major interface components such as the dashboard, parent panel, student progress views, and admin report sections were all made fully functional.
+Additional efforts were placed on CSS styling and visual consistency.

-    6 - Backend bug fixes and final testing with real data were conducted by Furkan and Kemal, ensuring that the system was stable and responsive before feature freeze.
+    6 - System debugging, backend adjustments, and real-data testing were completed by Furkan and Kemal.
+Their work ensured the platform was fully stable, reliable, and ready for final deployment.

-    7 - Daily Scrum meetings were consistently held via Microsoft Teams, enabling smooth collaboration and updates on ongoing issues.
+    7 - Daily Scrum meetings continued regularly via Microsoft Teams, facilitating consistent progress tracking and prompt resolution of blockers.

-    8 - Unlike previous sprints, Sprint 3 started with a clearer task timeline, and date tracking in Notion was actively used to generate accurate burndown charts.
+    8 - Unlike previous sprints, this sprint began with well-defined tasks and deadlines.
+The team utilized Notion more actively for date tracking and burndown chart generation, which improved visibility into sprint health.

-    9 - Sprint 3 was highly productive in terms of finalizing core functionalities, enriching user-facing modules, and solidifying the business logic and admin-level controls of the application.
+    9 - Sprint 3 was not only productive but also conclusive, as it brought together all core modules—user, parent, and admin sides—into a cohesive and fully functional application.
+It also included documentation efforts, a feature demo video, and preparations for post-sprint presentation.